 |Checksum Field||Available||Not available

 Definition of IPv4

 An IPv4 address is a 32- bit binary value, which can be displayed as four decimal digits.
-The IPv4 address space provides approximately 4.3 billion addresses.
-Of that address space, about 3.7 billion addresses are actually assignable.
-The other addresses are reserved for special purposes such as multicasting, private address space, loopback testing, and research.
+The IPv4 address space offers about 4.3 billion addresses.
+Only 3.7 billion addresses can only be assigned out of 4.3 billion address.
+The other addresses are conserved for specific purposes such as multicasting, private address space, loopback testing, and research.